-In order to increase your market share, and meet your growth objectives, you may decide that a capital expenditure on equipment is necessary and will therefore need to do an ROI (Return on Investment) analysis on a capital expenditure.
+In order to increase your market share, and meet your growth objectives, you may decide that a capital expenditure on equipment is necessary and will therefore need to do a return on investment (ROI) analysis on a capital expenditure.
 Perhaps you’ve decided that to attain the goals you have set for you company, you need to increase your production capacity and drive down costs.
 You have your eye on a piece of equipment, and are relatively sure it will produce the desired results of lower costs, but aren’t sure how to go about justifying the purchase and analyzing the returns versus the investment.
 What do you do in this case?

-1. Costs of Both the Equipment and Potential Cost Reduction
+1. Costs of Purchase and Cost Reduction Through Efficiencies

 Another essential aspect of ROI analysis is to understand the impact of time, and frequency of use.
 Time is everything in terms of ROI analysis.
 How long will it take to pay for the investment?
 Are we guaranteed to use this piece of equipment in our production full time, and for how long?
 How can it help to improve production?
 When it comes to understanding the criteria behind the decision, it becomes far more involved than just going on a hunch.
 To give some perspective on the situation, does the time to pay for the machine improve when your company is able to produce more?
 Of course it does.
 Producing more will improve profit.
 How much additional profit will come from the additional 10 to 20 unit increase in production?
 The answer to this question is essential in terms of your analysis.